nexiality/documentation/commands/csv/compare(expected,actual,failFast).md

 ### Description
-This command is used to compare two CSV files.
+This command compares two CSV files.
 It compares the file size (in bytes) and the content of the files.

 **NOTE THAT THIS COMMAND IS FUNCTIONALLY THE SAME AS [io &raquo; `compare(expected,actual,failFast)`](../io/compare(expected,actual,failFast).html).
 Check its [documentation](../io/compare(expected,actual,failFast).html) for more details.**

-### Parameter(s)
+### Parameters
 - **expected**\- is the expected csv file path.
 - **actual** \- is the actual csv file path
 - **failFast** \-  boolean value.
 If set as `true`, it will fail the test when it detects the first mismatch and stop